 Other payment methods you may use are iDEAL, Klarna, Apple Pay, and Trustly.

-Every transfer destination involves specific banking regulations and procedures.
+When transferring money, consider that every transfer destination involves specific banking regulations and procedures.
 For instance, the Central Bank of Kenya demands that transfers exceeding $10,000 must be declared before being credited to the recipient’s bank account.
 Regulations such as these exist in a variety of countries and can potentially delay transfers.

 On the other hand, if your destination falls within the frequently used transfer routes by your chosen provider your transfer can take minutes.
 For illustration purposes, let’s assume you want to send £25,000 to the United States and another £25,000 to Nigeria through WorldRemit.
 The UK-US route takes 3-working days while the UK-Nigeria route takes minutes to deliver the same transfer.